vbvsingh29/node-zod/README.md

 # Build a REST API with Node.js, Mongoose & TypeScript

-This is Node Js server with typescript, Rest API using express an middleware and mongoose as ODM with mongoDB and for validation we are zod.
+This is Node Js server with typescript, Rest API using express an middleware and mongoose as ODM with mongoDB and for validation we are zod.ALso have implemented google-Oauth and Express APIs Metrics using prometheus
 This is made using yarn as an package manager so make sure you have yarn installed.Feel free to use npm if you want

+## Frontend Repo

+The API is fully functional, and you can find the corresponding frontend on GitHub at `https://github.com/vbvsingh29/node-zod-ui`.
+Additionally, it offers the convenience of logging in via Google OAuth, as this feature has been implemented within the project.

 ## Technologies